lxc/incus/doc/reference/instance_options.md

 As each attempt will cause the effective memory available to the guest to be reduced, it should eventually succeed and lead to the guest having the desired memory limit applied.

+If the memory balloon device causes issues with a guest OS (for example, FreeBSD), it can be disabled by setting {config:option}`instance-resource-limits:limits.memory.balloon` to `false`.
+Note that this also disables live memory reduction for the VM.

 ### CPU limits

 You have different options to limit CPU usage: